CausaNatura/CN-DSI/README.md

 ![](README-img/lambda-1.png)

 Before configuring the code, let's set things up in the "Configuration" tab.
+In the "Basic settings," increase the "Memory" to its maximum value, `10240`, increase the "Ephemeral storage" to its maximum value, `10240`, and increase the "Timeout" to its maximum value, `15` minutes and `0` seconds.

 Under "Triggers" (left sidebar), press "Add trigger."
 In the trigger configuration, select "SNS" and choose the SNS topic created above, then press the orange "Add" button.

 ![](README-img/lambda-2.png)